 Ukrainian IT Trade Mission in Norway

-IT Trade Mission, organized by Export Promotion Office of Ukraine in partnership with the IТ Ukraine Association, brought together 15 leading Ukrainian outsourcing companies with Norwegian partners to exchange knowledge.
+Ukrainian IT Trade Mission in Norway, organized by the Export Promotion Office of Ukraine in partnership with the IТ Ukraine Association, brought together 15 leading Ukrainian outsourcing companies with Norwegian partners to exchange knowledge.
 Norwegian companies had an opportunity to learn more about the Ukrainian IT sector and Ukrainian companies to explore the Norwegian IT market from the inside.

 Norwegian IT Market From the Inside